m-abbas-ansari/m-abbas-ansari.github.io/README.md

 Recently, as part of my Bachelors Minor Thesis, I explored GNNs, LLMs, and RAG techniques for the research competition of Multimodal Emotion-Cause Pair Extraction in Conversations, a [SemEval 2024](https://nustm.github.io/SemEval-2024_ECAC/) Task. (_paper in progress!_)

-My research interests lie in the intersection of neuroscience and artificial intelligence.
-I want to build systems that can decode the cognitive activity of individuals with the least amount of invasive hardware.
-To essentially achieve mind reading using deep learning techniques.
+I'm interested in exploring multimodal LLMs with a specific focus towards the modality of brain scans.
+Currently exploring [Neural Decoding](https://en.wikipedia.org/wiki/Neural_decoding).
+I would love to work on projects on the intersection of neuroscience and artificial intelligence to further our understanding of the brain and intelligence.

 ### Highlights

 ```31/01/2024``` &nbsp; Secured 4th Position at SemEval Task-3 Competition! \